MicrosoftDocs/learn/learn-pr/iot/building-and-running-a-udp-echo-client/includes/2-sending-and-receiving-udp-packets.md

 ## Overview

 The logic of the UDP echo client is similar to the Hello World project except for the transport layer.
-After building and running **ProjectUPDEchoClient**, the following actions occur.
+After we build and run **ProjectUPDEchoClient**, the following actions occur.

 1. Create an IP instance and enable UDP from NetX.
 1. Create a UDP socket and bind it to any port.